Wiegman names first England squad

 Sarina Wiegman has included 16 members of the British Tokyo Olympics team in her first England squad since becoming manager.

-Chelsea defender Jessica Carter is called up for the first time, while experienced internationals Mary Earps and Lucy Staniforth return to the fold.
+Chelsea defender Jessica Carter has also been called up, while experienced internationals Mary Earps and Lucy Staniforth return to the fold.

 Manchester City trio Lucy Bronze, Keira Walsh and Ellie Roebuck all miss out through injury.